HovKlan-DH/Oscilloscope-Network-Capture/README.md

 _ONC_ is a simple oscilloscope network capture application, which can communicate with your oscilloscope over the network (not via USB) and standard SCPI commands.
 It uses the SCPI socket protocol.

+You can easily grab images from the scope, and save them as specifically named files on your local computer.

 # First basic usage